 Figure 26- QueryFlow Cardinality based Sankey diagram for our query

 After we created the visualization, we can see the sub-expression hierarchy and the cardinality of each sub-expression, by how thick an edge is.
+In order to see the cardinality of each operation we need to hover over it, since we are not in HTML and we don’t want to overwhelm the reader by adding all the information presented on all nodes Figure 26 does not show the “hover” information.
 Now we can understand why splitting the Seq Scan operator is so valuable, we can understand how many rows the original relations had (titles and people) and the cardinality we got after the filter (titles* and people*).
 From figure 26 we can understand a lot about our query, including the following:

 The filter on the people relation is not redundant as the edge from it is thinner, and an index might be able to improve performance.